 Make sure you include your full name, your current mailing address, a working phone number where you can be reached, an email address if you have one, and your VA claims file number.
 Sending the completed form, or writing a letter to the Court, within 120 days, will get the appeal filed.

-For more information, watch our other videos to learn more about how we represent veterans and their loved ones free of charge at the U.S. Court of Appeals for Veterans Claims.
+For more information, watch our What We Do video to learn more about how we represent veterans and their loved ones free of charge at the U.S. Court of Appeals for Veterans Claims.